 What Is an Earnest Money Deposit?

-Earnest money is a good faith deposit that is part of the down payment but should not to be confused with a down payment.
-When buyers execute a purchase contract, the contract specifies how much money the buyer is initially putting up to secure the contract, to show "good faith," and how much money all together will be deposited as a down payment.
-The balance is generally financed as a mortgage or a combination of mortgages.
+Earnest money is a good faith deposit that is part of the down payment, but it should not be confused with a down payment.
+When buyers execute a purchase contract, the contract specifies how much money the buyer is initially putting up to secure the contract and how much money will be ultimately be deposited as a down payment.
+The balance is generally financed as a mortgage.
 An earnest money deposit says to the seller, "Yes, I am serious enough about buying your house that I'm willing to put my money where my mouth is."

-If it's a seller's market, with many buyers fighting over limited inventory, it makes logical sense for the buyer to put down a much larger earnest money deposit to entice the seller to accept the offer.
-In buyer's markets, a larger earnest money deposit might entice a seller to accept a much lower purchase price.
-It is often the market and local conditions that determine how much you should offer as an earnest money deposit.
+If it's a seller's market, with many buyers fighting over limited inventory, it makes logical sense for the buyer to put down a larger earnest money deposit to entice the seller to accept the offer.
+In buyer's markets, a larger earnest money deposit might entice a seller to accept a lower purchase price.
+It's often the market and local conditions that determine how much you should offer as an earnest money deposit.

 When making an offer and submitting your earnest money deposit, it pays to be informed.
 While issues are rare, ensure you know to whom you're giving the deposit and keep the following tips in mind: